chloealbright/DevHiveMind/Architecture/System Design/System Design Thought Process Flow.md

  - also creating Admin process that manage [[Resource Scaling]] note there are many more admin process were you can create a frontend to for internal use by developers

-Talk about [[Elements Of A Distributed Systems]] or merge into here since overlap vs centralized systems
+Talk about [[Elements Of A Distributed Systems]] or merge into here since overlap compare to centralized systems
 #### Scaling stuff to reference  or merge together somewhere